 - Chill out // If the heat has you feeling thirsty, stop by one of Bloomington's best local drink joints.
 Dip into Soma for a cold brew, a fruit smoothie, or an organic juice.
 If tea is your thing, swing by Cup & Kettle Co. for a refreshing brew — remember to ask for it iced.
 In the 21+ crowd and craving an ice cold beer?
-Head over to Switchyard Brewing Co. or Function Brewing to enjoy a locally-crafted brew on either of their downtown patios.
+Head over to Switchyard Brewing Co. or Metal Works Brewing Company to enjoy a locally-crafted brew on either of their downtown patios.

 Cruise a quiet campus.